1. Jordan JE, Flanders AE. Headache and Neuroimaging: Why We Continue to Do It. [Review]. AJNR Am J Neuroradiol. 41(7):1149-1155, 2020 07. |

 4 |

 64. American College of Radiology.
-ACR-SPR Practice Parameter for Imaging Pregnant or Potentially Pregnant Adolescents and Women with Ionizing Radiation.
-Available at: https://www.acr.org/-/media/ACR/Files/Practice-Parameters/pregnant-pts.pdf |
+ACR-SPR Practice Parameter for Imaging Pregnant or Potentially Pregnant Patients with Ionizing Radiation.
+Available at: http://www.acr.org/~/media/ACR/Documents/PGTS/guidelines/Pregnant_Patients.pdf. |

 Review/Other-Dx |